 Greene King brewery is a big thing in Bury St Edmunds.
 It is nowadays one of the leading brewers in the country and owner of pubs but the story started in Bury St Edmunds over 200 years ago at the end of the 1700s when it was set up by a young man named Benjamin Greene.
 From there the company grew to where it is today.

-Tours are available and cost £16 per person.
+Cost: Tours are available and cost £18 per person (correct as at 2021).
 They are for 16 years plus only (16-17 year olds need to be accompanied by an adult) and you can see more about the tours and book here.

 Inside you can have a tour of the theatre and learn about its history.
 They’ll show you behind the scenes and talk you through what makes this an important piece of our heritage.